-This species is popularly referred to as “solid stem bamboo” and sometimes as “water bamboo”.
+This species is popularly referred to as solid stem bamboo and sometimes as water bamboo.
 As the name suggests, the culms grow solid or nearly solid, unlike most varieties of bamboo which are characteristically hollow.
-(See our more detailed article on solid and hollow bamboo.)
+(See our more detailed articles on solid bamboo and hollow bamboo.)

 Although the stems are almost solid, the roots and culms do have small air canals which help them survive in very wet soil.
 It is also a very cold tolerant species, hardy down to -5 or 10º F.

 Its vigorous growth habit makes P. heteroclada an ideal candidate for privacy screens, especially in very cold or wet areas.
 The canes grow up to 15 or 20 feet tall, normally not more than 1 inch in diameter.
 Some nurseries list it as Phyllostachys purpurata.

 Like water bamboo, the rhizomes of this species are well adapted for wet and saturated soil.
 Small leaves make the thick, dark green culms stand out, and the white rings around the nodes give them even more character.
 Fresh shoots of this variety are reputed to be delicious in flavor.

 If you’re looking for a giant bamboo in a cold or wet region, this may be your best choice.
 Mature shoots can get up to 40 feet tall, and nearly 4 inches in diameter.
 It is cold hardy down to -15º F.